 There really aren’t any words for this, at the moment.
 As cynical and partisan as I’ve become in the past few years, I’d really like this to turn out to be a mistake . . .

 Today’s Washington Post brings us a editorial from one S. Frederick Starr, who admonishes us against criticizing Kazakstan, a despotic regime that is rife with human rights abuses.
 Starr rolls out what has become a tired refrain of his kind, amounting to “well, if we don’t buy their oil, someone else will!”

 Starr, who is perhaps the [Uzbekistan President] Karimov regime’s most outspoken advocate in Washingtonâ€”a regime that once tortured a political prisoner to death with methods that included the use of boiling water and then arrested his elderly mother when she complained.
 He also speaks fondly of several other despotic governments in central Asia, a region he views almost exclusively through the prism of American geopolitical interests and with little interest in issues like human rights and corruption.

 I just finished (a few years after everyone else did, apparently) Fortress of Solitude, by Jonathan Lethem.Â It is anÂ . . . *amazing*Â examination of race.Â I have never come across a book (or article, or movie, or . . .) that has done a better job of capturing the impact of race in the 70s and 80s.Â Read it.

 So, George Allen’s official blog is too cowardly to actually accept comments that don’t already agree with him.
 Surprise.
 But it sure seems to be happy to come here and spew it’s unbelievable crap.
 Just like the candidate – not at all open to anything that doesn’t fit with its small-minded and racist worldview.
-Oh, and more evidence that he's a liar.